November 29, 2022

 The north wind says, I bring a clear spirit with the breath of juniper and some cracked ice for chilling.
 The east wind says, I’ll bring a classically-style orange essence built on grapes and a nice glass.
 The west wind says, I’ll bring something with a hint of bitter and herb made in the mountains (or thereabouts) and a twist of orange.
 The south wind says I’ll bring a bit more bitter undercurrenting via a legend that needs no introducing, along with a long spoon for stirring.
 That’s all the winds, and now we have our drink for today.

 1-1/2 ounces gin (I used nice reliable Bombay)

 1 dash Angostura bitters

 1. Fill a cocktail shaker or mixing glass halfway full with cracked ice.
-Add everything but the twist.
+Add the gin, curaçao, Breckenridge bitters, and Angostura bitters.
 Stir well.

 7 dashes Angostura bitters

 Chilled brut Champagne or sparkling wine